-This study has several limitations, one of which includes its retrospective nature.
+Our study has several limitations, one of which is its retrospective nature.
 Since data were collected from the RELESSER registry, information is lacking for specific cases.
-The measurement of disease activity and the date of initiation of treatment were not collected, and we were unable to study their association with the risk of lymphoma.
-In addition, given the limited number of lymphoma patients available for study, definitive associated risk factors could not be confirmed with our statistical analysis.
+The measurement of disease activity and the date of initiation of treatment were not collected, thus preventing us from studying their association with the risk of lymphoma.
+In addition, given the limited number of lymphoma patients available for study, our statistical analysis was unable to confirm definitive associated risk factors.
 However, our hope is that this descriptive report and the results from our large nationwide cohort will yield possible risk factors that could be further explored.

 In summary, we identified a population of patients with lymphoma and SLE in a nationwide cohort.
 Our data suggest that some features of SLE may be associated with the development of lymphoma and that there could be a possible beneficial role for hydroxychloroquine in the prevention of lymphoma in patients with SLE.
 Our hypothesis needs to be confirmed in larger-scale prospective studies.
 Analysis of the prospective stage of RELESSER will increase our knowledge of this area.